Nursing is a diverse and vital profession, yet the demand over the next two decades is expected to outstrip supply.

-You’ll also have the opportunity to choose one of two majors:
+You’ll also have the opportunity to choose one of three majors:

 Leadership and Management: This major prepares nurses for leadership roles in clinical settings.
 This includes leading and managing teams, as well as developing skills in business-related areas such as finance and budgeting.

 Education: This major is ideal for nurses who wish to develop into a nurse educator role within a clinical environment.
 It will provide students with the contemporary tools to facilitate effective adult learning.